Sleep – the Best Brain Boost We’re Not Prioritising

 Let’s be honest – how often do you actually get a good night’s sleep?
 In a world fuelled by deadlines, distractions, and late-night scrolling, sleep is often the first thing we sacrifice.
 Yet science is making one thing crystal clear: when we skip sleep, we short-change our brain.
+Prioritising sleep and brain health is becoming more essential than ever.
+In the last several years, researchers have made exciting discoveries about sleep and brain health, showing just how connected the two really are.
+That’s why understanding the power of sleep has never been more important.

 Sleep isn’t just a passive “off switch” for our bodies.
 According to circadian neuroscientist Professor Russell Foster, sleep is a critical function that helps us consolidate memories, clear out brain toxins, regulate emotions, and support overall cognitive performance.
 In fact, recent studies have shown that during deep sleep, the brain activates a kind of “cleaning system” known as the glymphatic system, which clears waste and supports long-term brain health.